-$\underline{NT(E,D)}$ This factor measures the presence rate of terms representing the category in the text (importance

-NT(E) of the category).
+$\frac{NT(E,D)}{NT(E)}$ This factor measures the presence of terms representing the category in the text (importance of the category).
 NT(E) corresponds to the number of terms in the category E and NT(E,D) corresponds to the number of terms of the category E that appear in the document D

-The above function (1) considers the two factors as equivalent: the importance of a term in the document and the discriminant power of this term in the hierarchy.
-Applying the exponential function to the third factor (i.e. the presence rate of terms representing the category in the text) aims at accentuate its importance.
+The above function (1) considers as equivalent the importance of a term in the document and the discriminant power of this term in the hierarchy.
+Applying the exponential function to the third factor (i.e. the presence rate of terms representing the category in the text) aims at accentuating its importance.